 - Why you need to make friends at work — Shannon Banks talks about the importance of building relationships at work at our 2016 Happy Workplaces Conference

-- The Key Business Question: Will it Make Life Better? – Henry Stewart’s blog about Propellernet, who make their people’s dreams come true with their Dream Machine – when the company hits their targets, one person gets to live their dream
+- The Key Business Question: Will it Make Life Better? — Henry Stewart’s blog about Propellernet, a company who make their people’s dreams come true with their Dream Machine: When the company hits their targets, one person gets to live their dream

 - Happy offers free staff surveys to help you benchmark your staff’s happiness and get measurable feedback on your organisation — click here to visit Happy’s website for more information

 I’m Rosie, I’m Managing Director of COOK.
 It’s a business that was founded 20 years ago, and we make really delicious, amazing, ready meals.
 We do it by cooking like you would at home, using the same techniques and ingredients that you use at home, and our chef’s name is on the label.
 We’ve got about 900 people on the team now, we’re growing fast, and it’s a really diverse bunch.
 We’ve got retail, we’ve got office, we’ve got logistics, we’ve got chefs, we’ve got food manufacturing, so it’s a really interesting mix from a cultural point of view.